Optimal prediction for radiative transfer: A new perspective on moment closure: Linear Optimal Prediction

 where the projected matrix takes the form

 Let the solution operator of \eqref{eq:linear_system} be denoted by $e^{tR}$.
 In addition, we consider the solution operator $e^{tR\mat{F}}$ to the orthogonal dynamics equation

-For $R$ being a matrix, both $e^{tR}$ and $e^{tR\mat{F}}$ are in fact matrix exponentials.
-For $R$ a differential operator, they stand as a notation for the solution operators generated by $R$ and $R\mat{F}$, which we both assume to be well posed.
-The existence of the orthogonal dynamics has been proved for $R$ the Liouville operator to a nonlinear differential equation \cite{GivonHaldKupferman2004}. \begin{thm}[Dyson's formula] Let $R$ be a differential operator and $\mat{E}+\mat{F} = \mat{I}$ a pair of orthogonal projection matrices.
+We assume that both the original system \eqref{eq:linear_system} and the orthogonal dynamics equation \eqref{eq:orthogonal_dynamics} are well posed.
+The existence of solutions to the orthogonal dynamics has been proved for $R$ the Liouville operator to a nonlinear differential equation \cite{GivonHaldKupferman2004}.
+If $R$ is a matrix, then both $e^{tR}$ and $e^{tR\mat{F}}$ are in fact matrix exponentials.
+For $R$ a differential operator, they stand as a notation for the solution operators generated by $R$ and $R\mat{F}$. \begin{thm}[Dyson's formula] Let $R$ be a differential operator and $\mat{E}+\mat{F} = \mat{I}$ a pair of orthogonal projection matrices.
 Let $e^{tR}$ and $e^{tR\mat{F}}$ denote the evolution operators generated by $R$ respectively $R\mat{F}$.
 Then

 \end{thm} \begin{proof} Define the evolution operator

 Its time derivative equals